 Long-Term Care Insurance works.
 In 2018 the American Association for Long-Term Care Insurance (AALTCI) says the top insurance companies paid over $10.3 Billion in benefits to American families.
 This is money that would have otherwise would have been paid out of private savings or by the taxpayer through the Medicaid program.
 Medicaid will only pay if you have little or no assets.

 Jesse Slome is the executive director of the AALTCI.
 He said, “Without insurance to pay some or all of the cost, the caregiving responsibility often falls on elderly spouses or adult children caring for their aging parents.”

 “Long-Term Care insurance provides more than just money,” Slome adds.
-“It’s as much about having control and choices, while protecting your retirement plans and lifestyle.”
+“It’s as much about having control and choices while protecting your retirement plans and lifestyle.”

 What about price increases?
 You may have read stories about rate increases and some of them being substantial.
 Experts say this is on what is called “legacy business”.
-These are old policies sold years ago prior to the new rate stability rules which are now in place.
+These are old policies sold decades ago prior to the new rate stability rules which are now in place.

 This old business was never priced to consider the interest rate crash.
 It also never considered the fact that few people ever drop these policies.
 In addition, underwriting (how they determine who they will sell a policy to do based on existing health conditions) is much more conservative and scientific today than in the past.